linode/docs/docs/uptime/logs/use-logrotate-to-manage-log-files.md

     monthly
     ~~~

-Logs with this value set will rotate every month on the first day of the month that `logrotate` runs, which is often the first day of the month.
+Logs with this value will rotate every month that `logrotate` runs.

 For annual rotation: